Foregrounding Artist Opinions: A Survey Study on Transparency, Ownership, and Fairness in AI Generative Art

 When asked who should own the work and its derivatives when an AI art model is used to produce artwork in a particular artist's style, the minority of participants believed that the AI model creators should own the work.
 In contrast, the majority of survey respondents were split between thinking it should belong to the person who used the AI model or the artist whose style is represented in the output.

 Regarding compensation for using their artwork to train AI art models, over half of the participants did not require any compensation but were concerned about who was profiting from their artwork.
-Tentatively, we think this answer could reflect a belief within the artistic community: that art is the joint responsibility of all people~\cite{larousse1970ancient}.
-Corollary to that, there would be some onus on artists to share their work with each other and with the public, and there may be resistance to perceived exploitation of that practice, especially in the service of profit.
+One concern is that artists will be reluctant to share their work with each other and with the public going forward, and there may be resistance to perceived exploitation of that practice, especially in the service of profit.
 We think this interpretation is consistent with the result that some participants stated that they do not require profit but do not want for-profit companies to profit from their art.
 Others considered some compensation fair, while a minority felt taxing companies and individuals who profit from AI art outputs would be a fair option.
 Finally, some participants stated they would feel uncomfortable with the compensation options listed.